Worth getting out of bed for

 Active country pursuits abound here, from walking to cycling, horseriding, tennis, rock climbing, golf, exceptional fishing and water sports (at the Cotswolds Water Park on South Cerney Lakes), all of which can be organised by your hosts.
 For riding, trot to Talland School of Equitation, near Cirencester.
 Clay-pigeon and game shooting are a blast, too, with sessions for all levels and regular competitions to test the best.
 Try Ian Coley Shooting School, near Cheltenham, or one of the private estates recommended by the Wheatsheaf crew.

 To unwind after, book a massage or facial in the spa treatment room by the garden.
 Mr Smiths are well catered for, with chilled-out grooming options (one of the therapists, Damon, is the stylist for Morrissey when he's on tour – and he's also shaved the English cricket and rugby teams).
-The Wheatsheaf is also starting a cinema club from November 2011 for guests and locals, screening an arthouse movie every Sunday.

 History buffs can check out various stately piles within an hour's drive, including Sudeley Castle and Blenheim Palace, or ask the hotel team to arrange private tours of one of the glam gardens in the area.
 Northleach is also brilliantly placed for missions to the heritage-toting, grey-stone Cotswolds towns of Chipping Campden, Stow-on-the-Wold, Bourton-on-the-Water and Moreton-in-Marsh.
 Cheltenham's Everyman Theatre should amuse the thespians.